 Digital Object Identifier (DOI)

 Swartz, Erik E.; Decoster, Laura C.; Norkus, Susan A.; Boden, Barry P.; and Waninger, Kevin N., "Summary of the National Athletic Trainers' Association position statement on the acute management of the cervical spine-injured athlete" (2009).
-Kinesiology Scholarship.
+Physician and Sports medicine.
 28.

 ©JTE Multimedia, LLC